cosandr/ansible-role-pgbouncer/README.md

 ## Role Variables

 - `postgresql_version` determines which PG repository is installed, should match PG server(s)
+- `pgbouncer_auth_type` defaults to md5
+- `pgbouncer_auth_user` determines user that runs the auth query, defaults to `pgbouncer`
+- `pgbouncer_auth_users` key-value pair of usernames and passwords for pgbouncer's internal database, should contain `pgbouncer_auth_user`

+  Defaults to `pgbouncer` with an empty password (uses peer authentication if the PG server is on the same host)
 - `pgbouncer_allow_sources` list of IPs allowed to connect to pgbouncer, all will be allowed if not specified
 - `pgbouncer_databases` list of databases, defaults to localhost on unix socket
 - `pgbouncer_default_pool_size` defaults to 1000